18F/https/configuration/README.md

-## Configuring SSL/TLS
+## Configuring TLS

-There are 3 general ways you might terminate a SSL/TLS connection here, each of which will be configured differently:
+There are 3 general ways you might terminate a TLS connection here, each of which will be configured differently:

 * An [EC2 instance](#terminating-on-an-ec2-instance) directly.
 * An [Elastic Load Balancer](#terminating-on-an-elastic-load-balancer).